GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 The road to riches is paved with homework.
+> 🥠 How much deeper would the ocean be without sponges?

 ### Where you can find me